Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/migration.md

 <hr class="my-5">

 {{< callout info >}}
-**Hey there!** Changes to our first major release of Bootstrap 5, v5.0.0, are documented below.
+**Hey there!** Changes to our first major release of Boosted 5, v5.0.0, are documented below.
 They don't reflect the additional changes shown above.
 {{< /callout >}}

 - **Popovers and tooltips now use CSS variables.** Both components have been updated to use CSS variables on their base classes, `.popover` and `.tooltip`.
 Some CSS variables have been updated from their Sass counterparts to reduce the number of variables.
 As a result, three variables have been deprecated in this release: `$popover-arrow-color`, `$popover-arrow-outer-color`, and `$tooltip-arrow-color`.